Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 - Hallucinations: Users experience vivid visual or auditory hallucinations, which are distortions of reality where they see, hear, or feel things that aren’t present.

-- Flashbacks: Users might experience flashbacks, which are sudden, intense recurrences of a hallucinogenic experience without reusing the drug.
+- Flashbacks: Users experience flashbacks, which are sudden, intense recurrences of a hallucinogenic experience without reusing the drug.

 Behavioral Symptoms of Hallucinogen Addiction

-- Increased Risk-Taking: Users might engage in risky behaviors, such as driving under the influence or unsafe sexual practices, due to impaired judgment.
+- Increased Risk-Taking: Users engage in risky behaviors, such as driving under the influence or unsafe sexual practices, due to impaired judgment.

 What are the Causes of Hallucinogen Addiction?